gslin/google-maps-a-link/README.md

 # google-maps-a-link

-Add `a` links to Google Maps so that we can handle clicks better.
+Add extra `a` links in additional to `button` on Google Maps, so that we can handle clicks better.

 ## License